robertdrsj/robertdrsj.github.io/README.md

 Refined the user experience and technical performance of an existing touchtable app to be used 24/7 in the demo room of a commercial trucking manufacturer.

 [Endoscopy Simulation (_2020, Meta/Oculus Quest_)](https://robertdrsj.github.io/docs/xrdev/2020_xr_endoscopybaylor)<br>
-Adopted a project that was $250k over-budget and a year past due, assuming responsibility as the sole developer for high quality execution and delivery with quick turnaround.
+Adopted a project that was significantly overbudget and a year overdue, and assumed responsibility as the sole developer with high quality execution and delivery with quick turnaround.

 [Phased Array Modding (_2019, HoloLens_)](https://robertdrsj.github.io/docs/xrdev/2019_xr_phasedarraymr)<br>
 Accelerated negotiations between Northrop-Grumman and Tietronix for future SBIR opportunities as the lead app designer and developer.